Is private health insurance the right choice for your personal situation?

 As a self-employed person in Germany, you are free to make your own decisions in many areas of your life.
 This extends to your health insurance, too.
 Self-employed workers and freelancers enjoy greater freedom than employees, since they’re allowed to choose between public and private health insurance.
 It is even more important in this situation to carefully consider your options because, if you fall ill and cannot work, your income could be severely affected.

-If you opt for public health insurance as a self-employed worker, in most cases you’ll be obliged to cover the full contribution on your own (since you are your own employer) - currently 14,6 percent of your annual income (including the additional contribution and mandatory long-term care insurance).
+If you opt for public health insurance as a self-employed worker, in most cases you’ll be obliged to cover the full contribution on your own (since you are your own employer) - currently up to 20 percent of your annual income (including the additional contribution and mandatory long-term care insurance).
 However, this also means that you benefit from the safety net provided by the social security system, including sickness benefits if you fall ill and are unable to work.

 If you're self-employed, private health insurance give you greater flexibility to create a tailor-made policy to suit your individual needs

 For many self-employed workers, however, private health insurance might be a better fit and even work out cheaper, depending on your income.
 Not only will you get access to a better range of treatment options, but you can also add a sickness benefit to your insurance package to give you peace of mind.